elixir-nx/xla/README.md

 in the cloud.
 In case you use ROCm and it does not work, please open up an issue and we will be happy to help.

+In addition to building in a local environment, you can build the ROCm binary using the Docker-based scripts in [`builds/`](./builds/).
+You may want to adjust the ROCm version in `rocm.Dockerfile` accordingly.

+When you encounter errors at runtime, you may want to set `ROCM_PATH=/opt/rocm-5.7.0` and `LD_LIBRARY_PATH="/opt/rocm-5.7.0/lib"` (with your respective version).
+For further issues, feel free to open an issue.

 #### `XLA_BUILD`

 Defaults to `false`.
 If `true` the binary is built locally, which may be intended